harrison-gaviria/pyvalidx/docs/api-reference/field-validated.md

 ## Returns

-Returns a Pydantic `Field` instance with custom validators attached through the `json_schema_extra` metadata.
+Returns a Pydantic `Field` instance with custom validators attached through the metadata.

 ## Usage Examples